NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Sim2Real Protocols and Baselines

 \subsubsection{Friction Coefficients}

-Friction directly affects the acceleration and deceleration response processes of the robot, and friction coefficient are considered in many domain randomization works.
-With analysis of the mobile robot dynamics, the friction coefficients include two parameters: sliding friction coefficient $f_{\bot}$ and rolling friction coefficient $f_{\shortparallel}$.
+Friction directly affects the acceleration and deceleration response processes of the robot, and friction coefficients are considered in many domain randomization works.
+With analysis of the mobile robot dynamics, the friction coefficients include two parameters: {the} sliding friction coefficient $f_{\bot}$ and {the} rolling friction coefficient $f_{\shortparallel}$.